 The appearance, performance and durability of an installed floor covering will be determined to a large extent by the quality of the prepared subfloor and the conditions in which it is laid.
-Here, Garry Bateman, Technical Manager at Forbo Flooring Systems, discusses the importance of surface regularity in ensuring a flawless finish.
+Here, Craig Thornhill, Technical Services Manager at Forbo Flooring Systems, discusses the importance of surface regularity in ensuring a flawless finish.

 Last year, the resilient flooring British Standard 8203:2017 added to the summary of the section on surface regularity as it was seen by the standard compilers to be a common marketplace issue that needed clarification.
 Section 6.2.3 in the standard has a useful commentary: